DesignCodeBuild/basiccamanjs/bootstrap/README.md

-You can include bootstrap.min.css and bootstrap.min.js in the <head> of your web pages which will make creating the gallery easier, as bootstrap comes with pre-built styles for many popular web elements including multi-column photo gallery pages.
+You can include bootstrap.min.css and bootstrap.min.js in the &lt;head&gt; of your web pages which will make creating the gallery easier, as bootstrap comes with pre-built styles for many popular web elements including multi-column photo gallery pages.
 You can read more about bootstrap ([here](http://getbootstrap.com/))

 The files are placed here for reference... you will probably not want to link to the ones here directly, but rather to the ones hosted on a bootstrap CDN, i.e.: